 Summative assessment activities include written assignments (essays/reports), exams (seen and unseen), scenario-based individual and group presentations, including posters.
-Practice learning assessment involves the assessment of knowledge, skills, attitude and values progressing from guided participation in care (Year one) to leading and coordinating care (Year three).
-Formative and summative assessment of practice is recorded in the Midlands, Yorkshire, and East of England Practice Assessment Document (ePAD), developed for each Part (Year) of the programme.
-Practice assessment also incorporates a summatively assessed structured evidence-based e-workbook, providing opportunity for critical self-reflection on personal and professional practice learning.
-Numeracy and medicines management is assessed developmentally across the programme, culminating in a calculation of medicines test (using safe medicate), which must achieve a 100% score.
+Practice learning assessment involves the assessment of knowledge, skills, attitude and values progressing from guided participation in care (part one) to leading and coordinating care (part three).
+Formative and summative assessment of practice is recorded in the Midlands, Yorkshire, and East of England Practice Assessment Document (ePAD), developed for each part of the programme.
+Practice assessment also incorporates a summatively assessed structured, critical self-reflection on personal and professional practice learning.
+Numeracy and medicines management is assessed developmentally across the programme, culminating in a calculation of medicines test (using SafeMedicate), which must achieve a 100% score.

-The precise assessment requirements for an individual student in an academic year will vary according to the student's chosen field of practice, but a typical formal summative assessment pattern for each year of the course is:
+The precise assessment requirements for an individual student in an academic year will vary according to the student's chosen field of practice, but a typical formal summative assessment pattern for each part of the course is: